 My TV Career (such as it was) Began With The Gong Show

-Sure enough, they called us in San Francisco soon after to tell us Chuck wants us on the show, and two weeks later, there we were.
+They called us in San Francisco a few days later to tell us Chuck wants us on the show, and two weeks after that, there we were.
 So step one of that proposed article was now complete.
-Step two was going through the whole day of waiting, though they were to record five shows that day, and we would be on the second one, so only about a two-hour wait after getting made up.
+Step two was going through a whole day of waiting, though they were to record five shows that day, and we would be on the second one, so only about a two-hour wait after getting made up.
 On the show with us, there was a semi-crazy man who did an act with his “fluga,” which was a trash can, a girl who sang a kid’s song poorly (the only one to get gonged), an Englishman who sang “Mrs. Otis Regrets” with no trousers on, a mime (who was the winner), and us.
 The judges were TV comedian (and one of my childhood heroes) Soupy Sales, jazz singer Sarah Vaughan, and singer/regular panelist Jaye P. Morgan.

 We were in for one more pleasant surprise.
-Since the winner received a check for (an amount I can’t exactly remember, I just know it was the net after tax deductions), we thought we were done, but the line producer called us aside after the taping with contracts to sign.
+Since the winner received a check for $516.32 ($600 minus tax deductions), we thought we were done, but the line producer called us aside after the taping with contracts to sign.
 The important one was a union contract which signed us up to AFTRA (American Federation of Television and Radio Artists) and paid us each union scale, which then was about $275 base pay.
 Not bad for 90 seconds on screen!
 It turned out that all the other performers on our show were union members, and Chuck was obligated to showcase union members to satisfy certain powers that be.
 He would have four shows a week that were all amateurs, but he put us on the one show that was union because, as he would say later, he thought we had a future.
 We would also get residual pay later on for repeat showings, as well as for further appearances on the show, though AFTRA initiation fees came out of one of our paychecks.

 I saw Chuck once more, post “Gong Show,” at the legendary Duke’s Restaurant in West Hollywood, next to the also-legendary Tropicana Motel, where many rock stars on their way up stayed.
-This was after we’d been touring with Robin Williams.
+This was after we’d done the tour with Robin Williams.
 He was aware of our post-Gong career, making mention of it in the maybe 30 seconds we talked.
-He was distracted but still nice to me.
+He was distracted and it was early in the morning but still was nice to me.

-I’m so sorry to hear he’s passed, but I can truly give him credit for pushing me and my partner to another level.
-Maybe that wasn’t his intention, but we were indebted nonetheless.
-He would be the last to say he was a good man, but for the small encounters I had with him, he came off as a good guy.
-The 2002 film “Confessions of a Dangerous Mind,” starring Sam Rockwell, about Chuck’s supposed secret career as a CIA hit man, which he was doing simultaneously while hosting and producing The Gong Show, was said to be accurate by Chuck’s reckoning.
+I’m so sorry to hear he’s passed, but I can credit him with elevating me and my partner to another level.
+Maybe it wasn’t his intention, but we were indebted nonetheless.
+He would be the last to say he was a good man, but from the small encounters we had, he came off as a good guy.
+The 2002 biopic “Confessions of a Dangerous Mind” starred Sam Rockwell, and was about Chuck’s alleged other career as a CIA hit man, which he claimed to be involved in while hosting and producing The Gong Show.
 Who’d have thunk it?

 Leave a Comment